SamTuppen/Thesis-Frequency-Reconstruction/README.md

 6. `taup_example.m`: Example file of taup transform
 7. `NoSI_200.segy`: 200th shot gather of the above metioned dataset.

-The MATLAB scripts are structured as follows:
+The MATLAB interpolation scripts are structured as follows:
 1. Define survey parameters
 2. Specify file location
 3. Load the data